 The City of Spokane acquired the railroad properties in the park area in 1972, and all remaining railroad and industrial structures (except the clocktower) were removed by 1973.
 The park was then constructed as the site for the World's Fair of 1974 (Expo '74), which was the first to have an environmental theme.
 Plans included an extensive alteration of the park area, including the addition of large amounts of fill to bring areas to grade.
-Many permanent and temporary structures were built for Expo '74; the temporary buildings were largely demolished by 1975.
-The 1909 Looff Carrousel, originally located in Natatorium Park, was also moved to Riverfront Park.
+Numerous permanent and temporary structures were built for Expo '74; the temporary buildings were largely demolished by 1975.
+The 1909 Looff Carrousel, originally located in Natatorium Park, was also moved over to Riverfront Park.
 Only the pavilion, gondolas, and clocktower remained.
 The park has remained relatively unchanged since 1975.

 Contamination at the site is mainly related to its railroad history, industrial history, usage of fill, and the Great Fire.
-Rail use often contributes metals-contaminated ash from cleaning coal-fired engines, petroleum from various fuels (diesel, bunker C oil, or lubrication oil), and some solvents from metal part cleaning and maintenance.
+Rail usage often contributes metalscontaminated ash from the cleaning of coal-fired engines, petroleum from various fuel usage (diesel, bunker C oil, or lubrication oil), and some solvents from metal part cleaning and maintenance.
 Industrial uses contribute solvents from metal cleaning, paint, and dry cleaning fluid.
-The high quantity of fill used at the site contained large amounts of ash and burned material from the Great Fire, which contains polycyclic aromatic hydrocarbons (PAHs) created during combustion.
-These compounds are in soils at the park, and pose a risk if directly contacted, ingested, or inhaled.
-If these soils erode into the river, it risks degrading water quality.
-The lower concentrations and lower leachability of these contaminants lowers the risk to groundwater.
+The high quantity of fill used at the site contained large amounts of ash and burned material residue from the Great Fire, and so contains polycyclic aromatic hydrocarbons (PAHs) that are created during combustion.
+These compounds are all present in soils at the park, and have a risk related to directly contacting or ingesting/inhaling them.
+There can be a risk of these soils eroding into the river and degrading water quality.
+The lower concentrations and lower leachability of these contaminants means there is not a high risk to groundwater.

-The cleanup approach at the park is to reduce the chance of direct contact, dust generation, or erosion.
-This is often accomplished by containing the soils inplace, usually through capping.
-As work has progressed through different areas of the park, soil is sampled.
+The cleanup approach at the park has been to reduce the chance of direct contact, dust generation, or erosion.
+This is often accomplished by containing the soils in-place, usually through capping.
+As work has progressed through different areas of the park, soil sampling is completed.
 These areas include the Ice Ribbon/Skyride, Looff Carrousel, Central Green, former Canada Island, and North Bank.
-Contaminated soil is excavated and stockpiled in a protected location.
+If any contamination is found, it has been excavated and stockpiled in a protected location.
 The approximately 8,000 cubic yards of stockpiled soil will be used, along with crushed concrete and other clean material from the park, to create a terraced embankment under the pavilion area.
-The embankment will only have contaminated soil at the bottom center and will be surrounded by a protective layer of clean soil on all exposed faces to prevent erosion and contact.
-This area will be a public gathering space for performances.
+The embankment will only have contaminated soil at the bottom center, and will be surrounded by a protective layer of clean soil on all exposed faces to prevent erosion and contact.
+This area will be used as a public gathering space for performances.

-In 2016, the City of Spokane applied for three U.S. Environmental Protection Agency (EPA) cleanup grants to assist in the estimated \$3-million remediation.
-This only covers remediation and containment of contaminated soils encountered during construction, not the entire 100-acre park.
-In 2017, the EPA awarded all three \$200,000 grants for Havermale Island, Canada Island, and North Bank.
+In 2016, the City of Spokane applied for three U.S. Environmental Protection Agency (EPA) cleanup grants to assist in the estimated \$3 million dollar remediation.
+This estimate is only for remediation and containment of contaminated soils encountered during construction, not the entire 100-acre park.
+The EPA awarded the City all three grants-Havermale Island, snxw mene?/ Canada Island, and North Bank-in 2017.
+These grants are \$200,000 each and will be of great assistance in offsetting the cleanup costs.

-In 2017, The Spokane Park Board voted unanimously to rename Canada Island "snxw mene®" (sin-HOO-menhuh), meaning "salmon people."
+In 2017, The Spokane Park Board voted unanimously to rename Canada Island "snxw mene?" (sin-HOO-men -huh), meaning "salmon people."